kima-org/docs/docs/docs/API/kima.md

 ### Data

-Most analyses will start by using the [`RVData`][kima.Data.RVData] class to load data from a set of files or arrays
+Most analyses will start by using the [`RVData`][kima.Data.RVData] class to load data from a set of files or arrays.
+If using Gaia epoch astrometry the the [`GAIAdata`][kima.Data.GAIAdata] class is used to load that in.

 #### Example: